 It was a quiet morning as we were walking through this park.
-We’ve seen some people walking or running, as well as a couple of children playing, but other than that, we had the whole park to ourselves.
-I bet, that in the high summer season, this must be a very busy place!
+We saw a few people walking or running, as well as a couple of children playing, but other than that, we had the whole park to ourselves.
+I bet, during the high summer season, this must be a very busy place!

-Eventually we’ve seen some waymarkers that indicated that we were still on the Camino.
-We were sharing this route with the Camino Fatima that also starts in Lisbon and ends in Fatima.
-We will see the blue arrows of the Camino Fatima until Santarem where it will turn away to the west.
+Eventually, the waymarkers started to appear that indicated we were still on the Camino.
+We were sharing this route with the Camino Fatima that also starts in Lisbon, but ends in Fatima.
+We saw the blue arrows of the Camino Fatima until Santarem where it would then turn away to the west.

-After the beautiful walk alongside the Rio Tejo, the road turned to a remote path that was, at times, quite muddy.
-We’ve followed this farm track for a couple of kilometers and the only noise we’ve heard, was that of the air traffic from airport Lisbon.
-Under the shade of a tree, we’ve taken our backpacks off for the first time and had a light lunch of boiled eggs, cheese and chorizo sausage.
+After the beautiful walk along the Rio Tejo, the road turned to a remote path that was, at times, quite muddy.
+We followed this farm track for a couple of kilometers and the only noise we could hear, was that of the air traffic from airport Lisbon.
+Under the shade of a tree, we took our backpacks off for the first time and had a light lunch of boiled eggs, cheese and chorizo sausage.

-We were carrying an extra kilogram on our hiking shoes as we’ve walked through some mud on the farm track
+We were carrying at least an extra kilogram on our hiking shoes after walking through muddy farm tracks

-As we’ve walked into Alpriate, we looked for the café Zezinha to find out whether we can stay at the albergue for the night.
-The lady in the café however informed us that they were still busy with upgrading of the albergue and that we will have to walk to Verdelha (according to her another 6km, but it turned out to be more than 10km!)
+As we entered the town of Alpriate, we were looking out for Café Zezinha to find out whether we can stay at the albergue for the night.
+The lady in the café however informed us that they were still busy upgrading the albergue and that we will have to walk to Verdelha (according to her another 6km … but it later turned out to be more than 10km!)

-Before we left Cape Town, we’ve read on the Camino Forum that this albergue in Alpriate might be closed, so in a way we were prepared for this.
-We therefore had no other alternative as to have a cold drink before we’ve continued to Verdelha.
+Before we left Cape Town, we read on the Camino Forum that this albergue in Alpriate may have been closed, so we were somehow prepared for this.
+We therefore had no alternative but to enjoy a cold drink before picking up our backpacks and walking further to Verdelha.

 The sun was now quite hot and knowing that we had to walk another 10km to our destination played a bit on my mind, but fortunately it was our first day on the Camino and we were still in high spirits!

-The tiles on the outside of a building is a trademark in Portugal
+The tiles on the outside of a building – a trademark in Portugal

-For the last 5km or so, we were walking on, what seems like quite a new boardwalk, along the river.
-It was now late afternoon and we’ve encountered many people strolling on this beautiful stretch of road.
+For the last 5km or so, we were walking on, what seemed like quite a new boardwalk, along the river.
+It was now late afternoon and we encountered many people strolling on this beautiful stretch of road.

 The boardwalk along the Rio Tejo

-We came to the option of either look for accommodation in Alverca or walk another 1.3km further to Verdelha.
-By now my feet was hot and it was a long first day, but we’ve decided to walk the extra 1.3km to Verdelha because we’ve read that accommodation in Alverca was limited.
+We came to the option of either find accommodation in Alverca or walk another 1.3km further to Verdelha.
+By now, my feet was hot and it was a long first day.
+We however decided to walk the extra 1.3km to Verdelha because we have read that accommodation in Alverca was limited.

-At around 15:30 we’ve walked into Verdelha and were happy to find a double room in hostel Alfa 10.
+At around 15:30 we walked into Verdelha … and were very happy to find a double room in Hostel Alfa 10.